When a person loses everything in a disaster, they shouldn't lose hope too.

 We do this by offering emotional, spiritual, and physical support with the help of Disaster Relief Shepherd (DRS) teams.

-If you would like to Shepherd a family impacted by disaster, please complete the Shepherd Sign-Up Form below.
+If you would like to Shepherd a family impacted by the Central Texas Tornadoes but have not been trained, please sign up for one of our upcoming training classes below.

 DRS teams consist of trained volunteers like you who work in partnership with the Church and dedicated ADRN staff members to shepherd families through the recovery process, walking with them every step of the way until they’re back on their feet and in safe and clean homes.